-The funding will be disbursed to the limited liability company the students have established/will establish if their project is approved.
+The funding will be disbursed to the limited liability company the students have established/will establish if their project is allocated funding.

 Support for start-ups constitutes state aid according to Article 61 of the EEA Agreement.
 Support is granted in accordance with Article 22 of the General Block Exemption Regulation: Aid for start-ups.

 Article 22 states that support can only be awarded to enterprises that:

 - are not listed on the stock exchange;

 - have not been registered for more than five years;